LucHermitte/lh-tags/README.md

 lh-tags is a ctags wrapper plugin for Vim.

-This plugin has two features:
+This plugin has two main features:
  * The generation of `tags` files is simplified,
  * and tag selection is simplified (the support for overloads (when _overloading_ is supported) is more ergonomic than what `:tselect` permits)

+Plus a feature aimed at plugin developpers:
+ * an API to request information on the current file -- local variables, information on an enumeration, function boudaries... -- that is not necesserally stored in the current tag database.

 ## Features